 Can you grow grapes in the Philippines?
-This is one of the many questions people are asking whether growing grapes in the Philippines is possible or not.
+This is one of the many questions people are asking about whether growing grapes in the Philippines is possible or not.

 In the Philippines and other tropical countries, grape plants need a trellis.
 In order for the vine to bear more fruit, the stalks (talbos) must be squeezed.

 Unlike temperate countries where ninety percent (90 %) of the fruit of primary bud germinates, the trellis is no longer needed but pegs or poles and wire parallel to the tree (fence type trellis) are used.

 How to grow or propagate fruiting grape branches?

 - Move the vine on the stake to the trellis.
 Each week the grape shoots grow one foot (1 foot.)
 Long.

 - Tie the straw tightly to the stake and loosen the rope on the grape stalk so that it does not get choked.

 - When the vine reaches the trunk, pinch the stalk to make many branches.

 - Continue to pinch the end every span or foot to re-branch two (2) or three (3) vines.
 Always pinch the end of the long stem to increase the fruit-bearing vine until the vine grows and has a pencil size branch that bears fruit.

 The grapes grew and grew fast, especially the roots of the green seeds that we call miracle grapes.
 It can be fruitful in just four (4) months.
 Before planting, apply triple 14 by ten tablespoons (10 tbsp.)
 Of sedimentary (basal) fertilizer to the bottom of the hole whose size is 1 1/2 x 1 1/2 x 1 1/2.
 Cover the compost with 1 foot of soil mixed with organic and chaff with viscous soil.